 5. Who and/or what inspires your work?

 It’s way easier to find inspiration if you can connect theme you working on with culture, nature, history, fashion… This is why I watch a lot of movies, exhibitions, buy plenty of books, visit different countries.
 I find old herbariums of my grandpa one of the most inspirational things ever.
-As I said I was born and raised in Poland where culture of graphic design and illustration is strong and very unique.
+As I said I was born and raised in Poland where the culture of graphic design and illustration is strong and very unique.
 Artists from 60ties, 70ties weren’t influenced by anything from the west because of communism and this is why these artworks are so good and untypical.
-I have been getting inspired by these since I was small kid and It stayed in my mind.
+I have been getting inspired by these since I was a small kid and It stayed in my mind.
 I recommend to everyone to check drawings of Janusz Stanny and Czech artist Slavomir Sasek, my idols.